Gutter Gunk Worthy of Halloween – Ewwww!

 If you do find yourself scooping that rancid muck from your gutters this time of year, after neglecting it through the spring and summer, you are familiar with the very distinctive smell.
 Technically this caused by the anaerobic breakdown of organic matter.
 Anaerobic decomposition refers to the organic debris in your gutter disintegrating ‘in the absence of oxygen’.
 For those homes that are familiar with backyard composting, it is widely known that these need to be turned regularly to promote rapid breakdown of organic matter.
 This process also adds oxygen to the mixture and therefore, prevents that harsh odor.
 However, organic matter that composts or sits in gutter over a couple of seasons, does so without air movement.
 As such, rain water that can’t flow freely through the gutter further exacerbates the situation -‘the stink’.

-Mosquitoes and trees in my gutters?
+Mosquitoes and Trees in My Gutters?

 The anaerobic compost traps moisture creating an ideal environment for unwanted growth.
 Seeds don’t break down as quickly as the leaves and are implanted into the decomposing material when they fall from the tree.
 In truth, neglected gutters need only a few seasons of buildup to get create the perfect breeding ground too.
 This moist habitat of trapped water can also be the perfect breeding ground for mosquitos.
 Last summer was one of the worst on record, in terms of the number of mosquitos.
 Aside from unwanted bites, West Nile Virus is a growing cause for concern in the midwest.
 If fact, according to the CDC, there were 69 confirmed counties in Indiana with mosquitos that tested positive for the virus.
 Neglected gutters contribute to the problem.

 If you’re like me, you’ve not only poured your money, but also your heart into your garden.
 Why ruin it by letting that foul smelling messy substance drip onto your beautiful flowers?
 Not only does it smell horrific, this gunk stains, too!
 It stains your siding and gutters and ruins your plants.
 You’ve invested money on your siding and gutter systems in the hopes they would be long lasting.
 Protect your home by cleaning your gutters regularly.
 If you find that you cannot find the time each season, consider saving yourself the hassle and having Gutter Covers of Indiana install covers.
 Call us before your home’s gutter muck gets to the point of smelling like a decaying zombie.
+Did we mention, we clean your gutters before installing covers?